pghnaz/pghnaz.org/src/content/pages/officers.md

 He has a distinguished tradition of service to the denomination.
 He has been a member of the General Board of the Church of the Nazarene, during which time he was also elected president of the USA National Board.
 From 2005 to 2013 he was a member of the Board of General Superintendents’ Thought Partners, a think tank for critical issues facing the church.

 Busic was co-editor for Preacher’s Magazine from 2000 to 2007.
-He has also published numerous articles and co-authored two books (A Pastor’s Guide to Effective Preaching and Sharing My Faith).
+He has also published numerous articles and co-authored two books (_A Pastor’s Guide to Effective Preaching_ and _Sharing My Faith_).
 He most recently authored Perfectly Imperfect: Character Sketches from the Old Testament, and Perfectly Imperfect, Character Sketches from the New Testament.
 His preaching is widely respected throughout the church, making him a sought-after speaker and leadership advisor.

 Dr. Busic and his wife, Christi, live in Edmond, Oklahoma.
 They have three grown children and five grandchildren.

 ## District Superintendent

-Daniel Eddings

 The Rev. Daniel Eddings and his wife Deb joined our Pittsburgh District family in July 2017.
 His official duties as District Superintendent began August 1, 2017.